-Selected Stack is highlighted and a colored circle (of the side's main color, here blue for the Commonwealth and green for the Axis) is displayed around it.
+Selected Stack 1 is highlighted and a colored circle (of the side's main color, here blue for the USA and green for Mexico) is displayed around it.
 The stack presents the picture of the commanding leader (if any) or one of the most numerous units (if no leader).
-You can give to the selected units in the stack orders such as entrench or hide via the order button and you can cycle through available stacks using the stack control button on the minimap.
+You can give to the selected units in the stack orders such as entrench or hide via the order button 2 and you can cycle through available stacks using the stack control button 3 on the minimap.

 There is also a popup that appears when you hover the mouse over the stack, giving you more information (if you own the stack) such as the units inside, their total number, total stacking value, remaining movement point or forage values.
-See Illustration 4.1fc below.
+See more also in Illustration 4.1f below.